jcmunav63/hello-rails-back-end-2/README.md

 ### Install

-This project requires the following dependencies: the Ruby interpreter, the Gem package manager, the Ruby on Rails web framework, a PostgreSQL database server, the Webpack JS module bundler, the jsbundling-rails gem, and two linters checkers: RuboCop (Ruby) and Stylelint (CSS styles).
+This project requires the following dependencies: the Ruby interpreter, the Gem package manager, the Ruby on Rails web framework, a PostgreSQL database server, and one linters checkers: RuboCop (Ruby).
+The Stylelint linters checker is not installed because this is an api-only rails app.

 ```sh
 bundle install